An Efficient Batch Solver for the Singular Value Decomposition on GPUs: Conclusion and Future Work

 Beyond producing a batch SVD solver with competitive performance, our work highlights several design principles that are broadly applicable to batch linear algebra on accelerators.
 We show that Jacobi-type methods can be an effective option for small and medium problem sizes, we demonstrate the importance of minimizing data movement through kernel fusion and register reuse, and the potential of masked batch execution to address variability of convergence speed within a batch.
 Many of these ideas extend naturally to other iterative factorization algorithms.

 \begin{acks} The early stages of this work were supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.
 This material is based upon work partially supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Next-Generation Scientific Software Technologies program, under contract number DE-AC02-06CH11357.
 The second author is a member of the Istituto Nazionale di Alta Matematica.
 We thank the Performance Research Laboratory at the University of Oregon for using resources on the Frank cluster.
-We also thank the Experimental Computing Laboratory at Oak Ridge National Laboratory and Livermore Computing at Lawrence Livermore National Laboratory for access to compute resources. \end{acks}
+We also thank the Experimental Computing Laboratory at Oak Ridge National Laboratory and Livermore Computing at Lawrence Livermore National Laboratory for access to compute resources.
+We would like to thank Vjeran Hari for extensive feedback on an earlier version of this work.
+Finally, this work is dedicated to Stan Tomov (1971--2024), the founder of the MAGMA library, and a prominent figure in high-performance computing. \end{acks}